toy catalogue

 The funnest part about the Amazon toy catalogue is that my kids are TOTALLY INTO IT.
 I tried to hide it.
 Because: consumption and consumerism.
 But they pulled it out of the recycle pile.
 Because #1 above: STICKERS!
 And they have poured over every page.
 Which is what gave me all the nostalgia feels.

 There are dragons and legos and lego dragons.
 And super heros and Lite Brite.
-And play dough and the boardgame Clue – can you get anymore old school than that?
+And play dough and the boardgame Monopoly – can you get anymore old school than that?

 And also bears.
 Which inspired my oldest to get out his art supplies and draw his own version.
 If a toy catalogue can inspire imagination and play in the moment, without the actual toys on hand, I’d say it’s worth a look.